“I never thought I’d say this out loud… but sometimes, I hate being a mum.”

 This feeling is far more common than you think.

-They nod and smile when someone says, “Aren’t you just loving it?”
+You you put on a happy mask, post cute baby pictures, and nod and smile when someone says, “Aren’t you just loving it?”

-It becomes a vicious cycle—pretending everything is fine, while silently suffering inside.
+It becomes a vicious cycle – pretending everything is fine while silently suffering inside.

-The Unspoken Truth About Maternal Love
+The Big Lie About Maternal Love No One Talks About

-One of the biggest lies society tells us is that maternal love is instant.
+Another big lie society tells us is that maternal love is instant.

-But for many women, it’s not.
+But for many women (myself included), it’s not.

 Maternal love doesn’t always hit like a lightning bolt the moment you hold your baby.